Skin diseases increase after days of heavy rain

 Statistics from the unit show that in May and the first half of June 2025, at some medical facilities in Ho Chi Minh City, dermatological examinations related to weather factors accounted for about 60% of the total number of visits, an increase of about 20% over the same period last year.

 The reason is believed to be that this year's rainy season came earlier, accompanied by an erratic mix of intense sunshine and heavy rain during the day.
-According to the forecast from the Southern and Central Highlands Hydrometeorological Station, due to the influence of storm No. 1, the strong southwest monsoon has caused widespread showers and thunderstorms, with some places experiencing very heavy rain lasting for many consecutive days.
+Forecasts from the Southern and Central Highlands Hydrometeorological Station said that due to the influence of storm No. 1, the strong southwest monsoon has caused widespread showers and thunderstorms, with some places experiencing heavy rain for several consecutive days.

 Some specific patient cases show the extent of the impact of weather on the skin.
 Ms. PBN (30 years old, Ho Chi Minh City) came to the clinic with itching and red rashes on many areas of the skin such as the face, arms, legs, and thighs.

-According to her, she had just returned from a vacation in Binh Phuoc when the symptoms appeared.
+According to her story, she had just returned from a vacation in Binh Phuoc when the symptoms appeared.
 The doctor diagnosed her with allergic contact dermatitis, most likely related to the change in environment and the humid, rainy weather.
 She was prescribed antihistamines, topical medications, and home care as instructed.

-Meanwhile, Ms. NTK (40 years old, Ho Chi Minh City), often gets caught in the rain when coming home from work, and her feet start to itch and peel, then spread and develop small blisters with signs of oozing fluid.
+Meanwhile, Ms. NTK (40 years old, Ho Chi Minh City), who often gets caught in the rain when coming home from work, started to feel itchy and peeling on her feet, which then spread and developed small blisters with signs of oozing fluid.

-Through examination and testing, Dr. Ly Thien Phuc, a specialist in Dermatology - Dermatology, Tam Anh General Hospital, Ho Chi Minh City, determined that Ms. K. had a skin fungus infection.
-The cause was due to high humidity, shoes and clothes being damp for a long time, creating a favorable environment for fungi and bacteria to grow.
+Through examination and testing, Dr. Ly Thien Phuc, a Dermatology - Cosmetic Dermatology specialist at Tam Anh General Hospital, Ho Chi Minh City, determined that Ms. K. had a skin fungus infection.
+The cause was high humidity, shoes and clothes being damp for a long time, creating a favorable environment for fungi and bacteria to grow.

 According to Dr. Phuc, in rainy weather conditions, skin folds such as the groin, armpits, neck, and legs are the most vulnerable areas because of sweat accumulation, stuffiness, and difficulty drying.